Mindfulness Meditation For Nurses

 Mindfulness Meditation For The Beginner: How Do I Start?

-When someone hears the phrase, “I’m going to practice meditation” a common thought is, “What do they mean by practice?”
+When someone hears the phrase, “I’m going to practice meditation,” a common thought is, “What do they mean by practice?”

-For nurses who already have a ton on their plates, a practice can be as little 3-5 minutes.
+For nurses who already have a ton on their plates, a practice can be as little as 3-5 minutes.
 The more you make mediation a regular habit, the longer you will be able to sit in meditation.

 Find a space, sit in a comfortable chair, or cross-legged on the ground.
 As you better your practice, you may start to lose track of time (ultimately a good thing), so be sure to set a timer if you are at work.
 Start your meditation by taking deep breaths and really focusing on each breath, as each breath epitomizes the “now.”
-Your mind will almost undoubtedly drift again, but catch yourself without any feelings of negativity, and focus on the breathing again.
+Your mind will almost undoubtedly drift again, but catch yourself without any feelings of negativity and focus on the breathing again.
 Find your center for as long as you can during your allotted time.

-If you continue to struggle to find that peace, you can also try guided meditations which are available as apps or even on YouTube, and with these, calming music and a soothing voice lead you through the steps of breathing and focus and help with your practice.
+If you continue to struggle to find that peace, you can also try guided meditations, which are available as apps or even on YouTube, and with these, calming music and a soothing voice lead you through the steps of breathing and focus and help with your practice.

 It’s important to try to do this every day, but just as important to not get down on yourself if you can’t find the time on a given day, or are just too overwhelmed with stress to maintain focus for any amount of time.
-Pick it up the next day, and if you do it as often as you can, the world around you will seem more at peace, and more bearable as you continue to take on your stressful-yet-extremely rewarding job as a nurse.
+Pick it up the next day, and if you do it as often as you can, the world around you will seem more at peace and more bearable as you continue to take on your stressful-yet-extremely rewarding job as a nurse.